 Aside from the kind of training that you are looking for, you also have to consider the credentials of the dog trainer.
 Where did the trainer get trained?
 Did the trainer get formal education in dog training or was it more of an apprenticeship?
 If it was the former, where and how did he perform?
 If it was the latter, how long was the apprenticeship?

 Don’t be shy to ask your potential dog trainer questions.
 You are entrusting the safety and well-being of your precious dog to him or her.

 This is probably the most critical factor that you need to consider.
 Make sure that the potential dog trainer does not use any technique that involves pain for the dog or anything that can potentially harm your dog.
 The best practices include positive reinforcement which involves rewarding good behavior.

 Ask to see the equipment that the trainer uses.
 This can give a hint of as to what kind of training that your dog will undergo.

 Memberships in any associations or certifications.

-Ask the potential trainer if he or she is a member of any dog training associations, and any certifications for seminars and training that he may have.
-These are good indicators of if the trainer is brushing up on methods, and if he is keeping up with the latest trends.
+Ask the potential trainer if he or she is a member of any dog training associations.
+Also, ask for any certifications for seminars and training completed.
+These are good indicators of if the trainer is brushing up on methods and keeping up with the latest trends.
 The best dog trainers always keep up to date.
 If you want the best dog trainer for your dog, make sure that you check for any memberships or certifications.

 How well can the dog trainer communicate with clients?

 Training does not end after your dog goes home.
-It goes on every single day, as the things that can happen to you and your dog at home can affect your pet’s behavior.
-A good dog trainer also teaches a dog’s owner about the things to do, and things to watch out for.
+It goes on every single day as the things that can happen to you and your dog at home can affect your pet’s behavior.
+A good dog trainer teaches a dog’s owner about common everyday behaviors and behaviors to recognize.

 Observe how the dog trainer is with dogs.